Bunkermaster/Nymfony/README.md

 ## View

 Views are stored in the View/ directory.
 Views are rendered from Controllers.
+The template manager used to generate views [is Twig](http://twig.sensiolabs.org/)

 ```
 return $this->render("somepage.php");